-The first Letters are the shade of the Amber
+The first Letters is the shade of the Amber

-Second Letters are the Clarity of the Amber
+Second Letters is the Clarity of the Amber

-Third Letters the Color (Hue of the Amber)
+Third Letters is the Color (Hue of the Amber)

 If there is a "X" in the fromt it means the Amber is raw, semi polished, or entirely polished.

 SAMPLE Bead or Cabochon - DY/AAA/AA (Shade/Clarity/Color) SAMPLE Raw, Semi-polished or Polished - XDY/AAA/AA (Raw Shade/Clarity/Color)